GW231123: Likely a product of successive mergers from $\sim 10 $ stellar-mass black holes

 The formation history of a GW event is encoded in the observed source parameters.
 By performing parameter estimation (inferring the component masses, spins, etc.), one can test various astrophysical origin hypotheses.
 However, the marginal distributions of these parameters often have large uncertainties \citep{2019PhRvX...9c1040A, 2020ApJ...900L..13A, 2021PhRvX..11b1053A, 2023PhRvX..13d1039A}, making it challenging to determine the origins of these events from standard analyses alone.
 Crucially, some source parameters are correlated or degenerate with each other \citep{2016PhRvD..93h4042P, 2018ApJ...868..140T}.
 For example, adopting a particular prior for the spin distribution can influence the inferred mass distribution for the same event.
-We therefore employ \textit{population-informed priors}--priors motivated by the astrophysical distribution of BH spins and masses--to better identify the most plausible formation scenario for GW231123.
-By examining the joint mass-spin posterior under different prior assumptions, we can potentially rule out formation channels that would fail to reproduce the observed joint mass-spin distribution (even if those channels might naively appear consistent with the one-dimensional mass or spin posteriors under default priors).
+We therefore employ \textit{population-informed priors} -- priors { in light of population analysis built on the previous BBH catalog -- to better understand the origin and evolution history of GW231123.}